breezerider/DC-parameter-inference/README.md

 * `dTimeStart` -- first time point included in the steady-state trajectory
 * `dTimeStep` -- time step
 * `dTimeEnd` -- last time point included in the steady-state trajectory

+# Extensions

+New models can be added to `models.h` and respective MATLAB driver script, following the examples presented in this repository.